Hibiscus Tea Side Effects: What to Know Before Drinking Daily

 πŸ‘Ά Breastfeeding mothers

-Avoid during breastfeeding.
-Safety has not been adequately studied and hibiscus compounds may pass into breast milk.
-The potential effects on the infant are unknown.
-Use with caution and only with healthcare provider guidance.
+Avoid while breastfeeding.
+Safety has not been studied well.
+Hibiscus compounds may pass into breast milk.
+Effects on the baby are unknown.

 🦟 People taking chloroquine

 Avoid completely.
-A clinical study in healthy volunteers found that drinking hibiscus tea with chloroquine reduced chloroquine blood levels to approximately one-third of normal.
-This could render antimalarial treatment or prophylaxis ineffective β€” a potentially life-threatening outcome in malaria-endemic regions.
+A study found hibiscus tea cuts chloroquine blood levels to about one-third.
+This could make malaria treatment fail β€” a life-threatening problem in malaria areas.

-Stop hibiscus tea at least 2 weeks before any planned surgical procedure.
-Inform your surgeon and anaesthetist of recent hibiscus tea consumption.
-Its effects on blood pressure, liver enzymes, and possible hormone interactions can complicate surgical and anaesthetic management.
+Stop hibiscus tea at least 2 weeks before any surgery.
+Tell your surgeon you have been drinking it.
+Its effects on blood pressure and liver enzymes can complicate surgical care.

 πŸ”— 🌺 Full Guide: Hibiscus Tea for Psoriasis & Eczema β€” 7 Proven Benefits

-This article covers safety and side effects.
-For the complete picture β€” all 7 benefits, nutritional profile, traditional uses, dosage, and how to use hibiscus tea for skin conditions β€” read our full guide:
+This article focuses on safety and side effects.
+For the complete picture β€” all 7 benefits, nutritional profile, traditional uses, dosage, and how to use hibiscus tea for skin conditions β€” read our full pillar guide:

 πŸ‘‰ 7 Proven Benefits of Hibiscus Tea for Psoriasis & Eczema β†’